samboed/Fast-Fourier-Transformation-FFT/readme.md

 Features
 -------------------------

 Fast-Fourier-Transformation-FFT performs the time-frequency FFT of the input signal and displays the result in the form of a 3D graph and spectrogram.
 The FFT is implemented by [the Cooley–Tukey FFT algorithm](#https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm) (time-thinning FFT).
 There is a choice of 4 types of windows presented: Rectangle, Triangle, Hanning, Hamming and the ability to set an arbitrary width of the DFT window.
-Signal input is carried out using the functions of the numpy **arange** and **linspace** module.
+Signal input is carried out using the functions of the NumPy **arange** and **linspace** module.

 Interface Description
 -------------------------